Propose an Exhibition

 A river lamp becomes a stage light, a swimmer dissolves into colour, an urban signboard becomes environmental pressure, and a droplet becomes sculpture.

-Moving between documentary observation and constructed studio experiments, Kwok treats time as physical material.
-His images are rooted in Hong Kong’s density, ritual life, and visual intensity, while extending into high-speed studies of water, ash, powder, and motion.
+I move between documentary observation and constructed studio experiments, treating time as physical material.
+The work begins in Hong Kong’s density, ritual life, and visual intensity, then extends into high-speed studies of water, ash, powder, and motion.

 Contact